 The College of Haringey, Enfield and North East London

-Cultural Capital have successfully working with CONEL for the past 5 years.
-Different support services include Advice and Guidance, Mentoring, workshops and access to a qualified counsellor.
+Cultural Capital have successfully worked with CONEL for the past 5 years.
+Offering different support services including Advice and Guidance, Mentoring, workshops and access to a qualified counsellor.

 We support Year 11 students with impartial advice, guidance, career counselling, anxiety, depression and dealing with exam stress.
 We also attend college open days and help applicants find suitable destinations.
-On top of this, we financial support school with purchasing study materials and revision classes.
+On top of this, we have provided financial support to the school with purchasing study materials and revision classes.
 During our involvement with the school, George Mitchell’s results improved dramatically in 2018.

 We help provide careers advice to Year 11 learners and support in finding their next destination.
 During our relationship, we’ve helped deliver workshops on a variety of subjects including; Bullying, Cyber-crime, Drugs and alcohol, Sexting, Prevent, Anxiety and Exam preparation.